Locations:

 A note from Cleveland Clinic

-The very last thing parents want to hear is that there’s something unexpected going on with their unborn children.
+The very last thing parents want to hear is that there’s something unexpected going on with their developing fetuses.
 Since we don’t know why conjoined twins happen, the rare condition can’t be prevented.
 After diagnosis, you’ll want to start working with a team of highly qualified medical professionals who can monitor the development of your twins, help you develop a birth plan and start to discuss surgical interventions.
 Treatment of conjoined twins depends on where they’re conjoined and the extent of organ sharing.
 But there are surgical and medical options for many conjoined twins who survive birth.
 It’s normal to have a range of intense feelings, including fear, anger, guilt and sadness.
 Remember that your healthcare team is there to support you each step of the way.

 Medically Reviewed

-Last reviewed by a Cleveland Clinic medical professional on 04/26/2022.
+Last reviewed on 04/26/2022.

-Learn more about our editorial process.
+Learn more about the Health Library and our editorial process.

 Ad